 By using the right technique, we minimize the chances of severe or chronic injuries as well as the chances of falling off the pole.
 A wrong technique burdens the wrong parts of the body with pressure and, as a result, they get injured.

 Also, a wrong technique may lead to an unstable grip of the pole and consequently to a fall.

 It is imperative that athletes use protective measures.
 For example, an experienced spotter should be present in order to support and guide the athlete when he is not familiar with a move.
 Also, the use of a soft crash mat is needed.
 Certain athletes tend to sweat more than usual.
 Therefore, special gloves, toe pads or grip wax are necessary.
-You can buy grip aids on Amazon.
+(Find them here)

 It makes recovery quicker and it removes toxins from the muscles (e.g. lactic acid).
 It restores body temperature and the function of internal organs.
 By following these rules, our body is prepared for a future training.